SuprishaChaudhary/Profile/README.md

 <h3 align="center">A Finance Enthusiast with expertise in Financial Analysis, Power BI, and Investment Strategies</h3>

-A Finance Enthusiast with expertise in Financial Analysis, Power BI, and Investment Strategies</h3>

 🔹 **Education:**
 - Pursuing PGPM in Finance (IBS Gurgaon, 2025)
 - Bachelor's in Arts (Delhi University, 2022)